 After over seven years and $11 million, Streetcar Crowsnest is the newest east end home for events.
-Located right at the corner of Carlaw and Dundas, Crowsnest is going to be booking for their upcoming season very fast, keep reading to find out why.
+Located right at the corner of Carlaw Ave. and Dundas St. E., Crowsnest is going to be booking for their upcoming season very fast, keep reading to find out why.

 The Crowsnest has three different areas to that can be booked individually or all together for meetings, performances, community events, classes, workshops, rehearsals, kids programming, and social and corporate functions.
 It has State-of-the-Art technical inventory (sounds and lighting included in rental prices!) and completely wheelchair accessible.

 The largest of the spaces, The Guloien Theatre is 2,600 square feet and can fit 200 seated or 350 standing.
 The impressive $1 million catwalk that sits high above the theatre ground makes for easy rigging of decor and lighting or other installations.

 Next is the 1,250 sq. ft., 52’ x 22’ Scotiabank Community Theatre.
 This space can accommodate up to 90 when in lecture/theatre mode, plus more once the modular seating is taken away.
 The full glazed window directly facing Carlaw makes for beautiful ambient lighting day or night.
 Included in the Scotiabank Community Theatre is a full lighting and sound grid system.
 There is also a larger bridal suite and a few dressing room areas downstairs all with lighting and facilities.

 The smallest of the spaces, Lobby Bar, can be used for receptions in conjunction with the other spaces, or solo for gatherings and exhibits.
 Floor-to-ceiling windows cover the north and west walls and there is a fully functioning, fully licensed wet bar.